THEOplayer/react-native-theoplayer/doc/ads.md

 <summary>iOS/tvOS</summary>

 To enable Google IMA for the iOS/tvOS platforms, a dependency to the THEOplayer SDK that includes the IMA library needs to be added.

-...
+See [Custom iOS framework](./custom-ios-framework.md) for more details.

 </details>